-Seabourne House supports up to five adults with a learning disability and associated complex needs to develop the skills to live independently and as part of the local community.
+Seabourne House (formerly part of Craegmoor) supports up to five adults with a learning disability and associated complex needs to develop the skills to live independently and as part of the local community.

 Our approach to support

 We encourage people to identify their aspirations and make their own individual choices about day-to-day living as well as their longer term goals.

 People living here provide feedback on the service through Priory Adult Care’s ‘Your Voice’ programme, which encourages individuals to voice their views about their service using the communication method that suits them best.